sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 When Windows Defender Credential Guard is enabled, Kerberos does not allow unconstrained Kerberos delegation or DES encryption, not only for signed-in credentials, but also prompted or saved credentials.

+**Note:**  Intel TXT fully works when enabled and operates in parallel with Windows Defender Credential Guard.

 To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)

 **IT Professionals:** To learn how to configure and deploy Windows Defender Credential Guard in your enterprise, see [Protect derived domain credentials with Windows Defender Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard).